JThh/Default-Client-Prediction/README.md

 # EDA-Feature-Engineering-Model-fitting-on-the-Credit-Dataset
-The whole process of exploratory data analysis, feature engineering and model evaluation on the Credit dataset
+The whole process of exploratory data analysis, feature engineering and model evaluation on the Credit dataset.
+The dataset is acquired from https://archive.ics.uci.edu/ml/datasets/default+of+credit+card+clients